 - 1. To inspect surveys, instruments used to collect personal information, and instructional materials, parents/guardians must submit their requests in writing to the school.
 Such inspection must be conducted in-person under the supervision of designated staff and at the location designated by the school principal. - 2.
 Prior to the administration of protected information surveys, principals or designated District staff will provide direct notification (including but not limited to mail, e-mail, in-person, or by acknowledgement form) to parents, guardians, or eligible students and provide the required consent forms.
 All completed forms must be returned to the child's school. - 3.
-Principals or designated staff will directly send parents opt out forms for any instruments used to collect personal information for marketing, sales, or distribution purposes.
+Principals or designated staff will directly send parents opt out forms for any instruments used to collect personal information for marketing, sales or distribution purposes.
 All completed forms must be returned to the child's school. - 4.
 All surveys containing protected information and all instruments used to collect personal information for marketing, sales, or distribution will be administered in a manner that protects students' privacy. - 5.
-Parents will be provided reasonable advance notification of (a) the administration of protected information surveys of students, (b) the collection, disclosure, or use of personal information from students for marketing, sales, or distribution, and (c) any non-emergency, invasive physical examination, or screening.
+Regarding non-invasive health screenings, parents/guardians choosing to opt out must complete the Health Screening Opt-Out Form in the Code Book of Student Conduct and submit this form to the school in the time frames listed on the form. - 6.
+Parents will be provided reasonable advance notification of (a) the administration of protected information surveys of students, (b) the collection, disclosure, or use of personal information from students for marketing, sales, or distribution, and (c) any non-emergency, invasive physical examination or screening.
 Notification of items (a), (b), and (c) shall occur at the beginning of the school year if the dates of surveys and activities have been identified, or after the school year starts if the dates are not available earlier, as long as parents have the opportunity to opt their child out.